 Preseli Mountains starling roost

-They hardly deserve the title ‘mountain’ (neither one reaches over 180m high), but this pair of hills in North Pembrokeshire has one of the biggest starling murmurations in Wales.
+They hardly deserve the title ‘mountain’ (neither one reaches over 180m high), but the Preseli Mountains in North Pembrokeshire has one of the biggest starling murmurations in Wales.
 The birds swarm in spectacular clouds at dusk, before settling in to a small conifer copse for the night, all while trying to avoid the attentions of the local peregrines and hen harriers.

 Winter birds at Swansea Bay